srheegit/Tracking-User-Engagement-Data-Analysis/README.md

 * minutes_watched_2021_paid_1_no_outliers.csv
 * minutes_watched_2022_paid_1_no_outliers.csv

-## 5. Data Analysis with Excel - Hypothesis Testing.
+## 5. Data Analysis with Excel - Hypothesis Testing

 Our company expects that there was an increase in student engagement following their 2022 updates on their platform.
 We shall perform a hypotehsis testing to see whether there was an actual increase in student engagement for both the free-plan student groups and the paid-subscription student groups.